Power cuts could affect emergency calls in France this winter - Orange CEO | Technology

 Power cuts could affect emergency calls in France this winter - Orange CEO

-"It is illusory to imagine that we'll be able to maintain service to all French people in the event of power cuts," she said.
-Telecoms industry officials told Reuters in September they feared power rationing - a possibility following a plunge in energy supplies from Russia - could knock out parts of the mobile network across Europe, forcing companies and governments to try to mitigate the impact.

-Emergency phone calls may not be possible in parts of France if there are prolonged power cuts this winter, the CEO of telecoms operator Orange said on Wednesday, as the country braces for energy rationing amid the war in Ukraine.
+Emergency phone calls may not be possible in parts of France if there are prolonged power cuts this winter, CEO of the country's No. 1 telecoms operator Orange said on Wednesday, as the prospect of energy rationing looms amid the war in Ukraine.
 The stark warning from Christel Heydemann contrasts with the French government's reassuring tone on the matter and highlights the challenges the telecoms industry faces in keeping mobile services running in the event of prolonged power cuts.

 "If, in a geographical area, (mobile network services) are turned off for two hours, there will be no access to the emergency number services for a while," Heydemann told French lawmakers at a hearing in the Senate.
 "It is illusory to imagine that we'll be able to maintain service to all French people in the event of power cuts," she said.

+Under current scenarios being discussed with the government, Orange would be alerted at 5 p.m.
+(1600 GMT) the day before a power cut and would be given the exact location.
+She said Orange was trying to get that information 24 hours ahead of outages to get technicians on the ground to work as soon as possible.

+"I fear that our fellow citizens and the French will discover that telecom networks depend on electricity," she said.
+Orange and the telecoms industry were also in close contact with the country's electricity distributor Enedis, a subsidiary of utility EDF, she said.

-Her comments contrast with those made by the French government.
+Her warnings contrast with the more upbeat tone from the French government.
 "If there were power supply issues at a given time, there are what we call 'resource antennas' (that would allow) for all emergency numbers to operate," government spokesperson Olivier Veran said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)